Nandy-006/Compiler-Construction-Project/README.md

 <br><code>pt[S, T]</code> corresponds to the cell in the parse table with <code>S</code> as the top of stack and <code>T</code> as the next token in the input.</li>

 ```
-while S is not 0 and pt[S, T] is not an error:
+while S is not 0 and pt[S, T] is an error:
     pop from stack twice

 if S is 0:
-        skip T
+    skip T and finish parsing
 else:
     leave panic mode and continue parsing
 ```
 </ol>